Euclid preparation. Modelling spectroscopic clustering on mildly nonlinear scales in beyond-$\Lambda$CDM models: Results

 We present the dependence on the $\chi^2$ as a function of $k_{\rm max}$ for the \texttt{ELEPHANT} simulations in \cref{fig:EL_halo_chi_tns}.
 Here we show both EFTofLSS and TNS model predictions for DGP (top two panels) and $f(R)$ (bottom three panels).
 We find that the Eulerian bias expansion, keeping scale-independent bias coefficients, is effective for the DGP case.
 Both levels of modification follow the $\Lambda$CDM trend very closely, with the high modification doing slightly better at the mid-range of scales presented.
 Further, the EdS and USA are very good approximations, following the exact computation almost exactly as was seen in \cref{fig:dm_chi}.
 This holds for both TNS and EFTofLSS cases.

-In the $f(R)$ case, we test two different bias models and both EdS and USA as well as the $\Lambda$CDM-scr approximations.
+In the $f(R)$ case, we tested two different bias models and both EdS and USA as well as the $\Lambda$CDM-scr approximations.
 The bias models we examine are the Q-bias and Eulerian bias (see \cref{sec:nonlinear-bias}).
 For the Eulerian bias, we assume EdS kernels for the higher-order bias terms and scale-independent bias coefficients.
-Interestingly, when introducing bias degrees of freedom, the EdS and USA approximation seems to become much more applicable, with the inaccuracy it incurs likely being absorbed by the bias degrees of freedom.
+Interestingly, when the bias degrees of freedom were introduced, the EdS and USA approximations seem to become much more applicable, with the inaccuracy it incurs likely being absorbed by the bias degrees of freedom.
 We also note that there is little difference between the TNS Eulerian bias prescription and the Q-bias model, despite the Q-bias having one additional parameter.

 It is also interesting to note that all $f(R)$ cases do better in terms of their fit to the simulations (a lower $\chi^2$) than the $\Lambda$CDM fits.
 This could be because of an increased efficiency of the bias and RSD degrees of freedom to damp both multipoles appropriately in the presence of $f(R)$ effects, as was noted in the CDM case.
-We also see this enhanced fit in the EFTofLSS case which applies the EdS and USA approximation.
+We also see this enhanced fit in the EFTofLSS case which applies the EdS and USA approximation. \Refr{This improved efficiency of the RSD models to capture the full shape of the power spectrum when $f(R)$ effects are present does not necessarily mean we will gain more information as it also suggests there are no distinct $f(R)$ features at these scales, but rather just an overall damping of the spectrum, highly degenerate with $\sigma_v$ or counterterms.

+This being said, we do note that an improved fit to the full shape does not mean there are no additional features in the multipoles coming from $f(R)$, specifically ones that are not pure damping in nature.
+These effects may become relevant with smaller error bars.
+Moreover, both the damping and these possible additional features are crucially dependent on the modification strength, which we can see clearly in \cref{fig:EL_halo_chi_tns} with the F6 case fitting the data marginally better than the $\Lambda$CDM case, while the F5 case fitting the multipole measurements significantly better.}

 An important point here is that we have fit the simulation data using a linear covariance that assumes the simulation volume, which is much less than that which \Euclid will be probing.
 We do however omit shot noise which would improve the fits at small scales.
 We have found that including shot noise contributions, based on number densities from the halo catalogue measurements, enables the TNS model to fit the data to well beyond $k>0.5 \, h \, {\rm Mpc}^{-1}$.
 This is likely due to the model simply fitting the shot noise which it can do efficiently.